Compare Your Contribution Options

 ITW Matching Contributions

 • ITW matching contributions apply whether you contribute using before-tax, Roth or after-tax contributions — or any of the options combined.
-The company simply matches the first 6% of your annual eligible pay you contribute, using the same schedule for all three contribution options.

 • ITW contributions are made before-tax.
 This means there are no taxes when they're credited to your account, but you’ll owe taxes on your distributions and any investment earnings.